 Israel has a local Ethiopian community that includes actors and writers.
 Instead of hiring them, the country’s media-makers prefer to feature white actors wearing blackface.

-Ethiopian-Israeli activists called for a police officer caught on camera beating an Ethiopian-Israeli soldier to be put on trial.
+The Israeli police officer who was caught on camera beating an Ethiopian-Israeli soldier will not be charged.

 Israeli police locked arms to push back hundreds of ethnic Ethiopian anti-racism protesters on Wednesday in Tel Aviv where many tried to block a major traffic artery.